TassioCarmo/havard-cs50x-week4-memory/README.md

 printf was designed by some human years ago to go to the address that's being passed in-- for instance, s-- and print out character after character after character until it sees the null character backslash zero, and then stop printing it.
 So that's-- you're getting a lot of functionality for free from %s

+## Pointer arithmetic

+ is the process of applying mathematical operations to pointers, using them just like numbers (which they are